opennetworkinglab/aether-docs/amp/roc.rst

 The analytics engine is also where analytics would be related to config models in aether-config, in order for Enterprise or Operations personnel to take action in response to data and insights received through analytics.
-Action doesn’t necessarily have to involve humans.
+Action doesn't necessarily have to involve humans.
 It is expected that the combination of Analytics Engine and Workflow Engine could automate a response.

 The analytics engine also provides an opportunity to implement access control from the telemetry API.